software-architects/time-cockpit-documentation/doc/data-model-customization/entity.md

 Each property in the time cockpit data model corresponds to a column in a table in the underlying database

 * **Text properties:** Text properties are used to store text. ```Maximum length``` allows users to define how long (in characters) the text may be.
 Text properties with a length of less than 100 characters are represented in the user interface with a single line input field.
 Texts with a maximum length of more than 100 lines are represented with multi-line input fields (this behavior can be changed in the respective form).

+* **Date property:** Date properties are used to store date values without time.
+With date format, users can define in which format a date value is displayed in the user interface.
+For possible values for date formats, see ([Format Strings](http://msdn.microsoft.com/en-us/library/zdtaw1bw.aspx)).